How to create an Amex Platinum Covid insurance certificate before you travel

 Once logged in, you will see this screen:

-This takes you an AXA website where you need to fill in details about yourself, your card and your trip.
-Once you have submitted those, you are emailed the certificate immediately.
+This takes you to a form where you need to fill in details about yourself and your trip.
+Once you have submitted those, your certificate is immediately available for download as a PDF.
+It is also emailed to you.

 And that’s it.
 Once you know about the link above, it is a very fast and efficient process for American Express Platinum cardholders.